mitkox/AzureTerraformWorkshop/challenges/04-terraformmodules/README.md

-# 05 - Terraform Modules
+# Challenge 04 - Terraform Modules

-## Expected Outcome

 In this challenge, you will create a module to contain a scalable virtual machine deployment, then create an environment where you will call the module.

+A module in Terraform is a container for multiple resources that are used together.
+Modules can be used to create lightweight abstractions, so that you can describe your infrastructure in terms of its architecture, rather than directly in terms of physical objects.

 ## How to

 ### Create Folder Structure

 From the Cloud Shell, change directory into a folder specific to this challenge.
-If you created the scaffolding in Challenge 00, then then you can use the command `cd ~/AzureWorkChallenges/challenge05/`.
+If you created the scaffolding in Challenge 00, then then you can use the command `cd ~/AzureWorkChallenges/challenge04/`.

 In order to organize your code, create the following folder structure with `main.tf` files.